surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

   - **Category** specifies the data to be plotted as category group on x-axis.

-  - **Timeseries** specify the data to be plotted as time values.
+  - **Time series** specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

  - **X-Grid Color** display specific color on X-axis.